Universities Act 1825

 The Universities Act 1825 (6 Geo.
 4. c.
-97, long title An Act for the better Preservation of the Peace and good Order in the Universities of England) is an Act of the Parliament of the United Kingdom which provides for officers of police constable status within Cambridge and Oxford universities.
+97, long title An Act for the better Preservation of the Peace and good Order in the Universities of England) is an act of the Parliament of the United Kingdom which provides for officers of police constable status within Cambridge and Oxford universities.
 Sections 3 and 4 have been repealed.
 In 2003, the University of Oxford closed its police force to avoid the complexity and costs of complying with new standards.

+Provisions

 Section 1

-Provision of appointment for abled personnel such as police constables deemed fit by the chancellor or vice-chancellor of the universities of Cambridge and Oxford.
+Section 1 of the act provided for the appointment for abled personnel such as police constables deemed fit by the chancellor or vice-chancellor of the universities of Cambridge and Oxford.
 Jurisdiction was within the precincts and four miles outside of the relevant universities.

 Section 2

-Provides for a pro vice chancellor, or deputy vice chancellor to create constables in the absence of the chancellor.
+Section 2 of the act provides for a pro vice chancellor, or deputy vice chancellor to create constables in the absence of the chancellor.

 Section 3

-Provided for the apprehension of prostitutes within the precincts of the university.
-This was repealed by Statute Law (Repeals) Act 1989 (c.
-43), s.
-1(1), Sch.
-1 Part I.
+Section 3 of the act provided for the apprehension of prostitutes within the precincts of the university.

 Section 4

+Section 4 of the act defined the act as a Public Act.

+Subsequent developments

-Defined the act as a Public Act.
-This was repealed by Statute Law Revision (No. 2) Act 1888 (51 & 52 Vict. c.
-57).
+Section 4 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision (No. 2) Act 1888 (51 & 52 Vict. c.
+3), which came into force on 24 December 1888.

+In section 3, the words " and night walker " were repealed by section 1 of, and part VII of the schedule to, the Statute Law (Repeals) Act 1969, which came into force on 1 January 1970.

+Section 3 of the act repealed by section 1(1) of, and group 4 of part I of schedule 1 to, the Statute Law (Repeals) Act 1989, which came into force on 16 November 1989.